truce-audio/truce/docs/gui/screenshot-testing.md

    fails on the reference platform and reports the diff informationally on others.

-References are saved at 2x resolution with 144 DPI metadata so they look correct on GitHub and in image viewers.
+References are saved at 2× resolution with 144 DPI metadata so they look correct on GitHub and in image viewers.

 ## Adding a screenshot test

-Every test follows the same shape: a backend-specific `render_to_pixels` returns `(pixels, width, height)`, and `truce_test::assert_screenshot` compares against the committed reference.
-Same comparator across all four backends; only the renderer differs.
+Pick the backend matching your editor and use its `render_to_pixels`.
+The `truce_test::assert_screenshot` call is identical in every case.

 ### Built-in GUI